-Subsequent Reporting Additional Supports 44- any xcept ents: ine or ult in a , alt 0 m3 amage ate uire Office the be when rt Line. rms ediate erator" report.
-IRIS Notification by Operator All incidents listed in Appendix 1 must be promptly reported in IRIS not later than five (5) business days after the discovery of the Incident.
-Refer to the Directive PNG014 to ensure you have the required information and documentation available.
-Log in to IRIS and complete the initial incident report process.
+Subsequent Reporting Additional Supports 44- any xcept lents: ine or ult in a l, alt 0 m3 amage ate uire Office the be when rt Line. rms ediate erator" report.
+IRIS Notification by Operator All incidents listed in Appendix 1 must be promptly reported in IRIS not later than five (5) business days after the discovery of the incident.
+1. Refer to the Directive PNG014 to ensure you have the required information and documentation available.
+2. Log in to IRIS and complete the initial incident report process.
 Detailed Incident Report Upon successful submission of the initial report a countdown calendar is initiated in IRIS - you must complete the subsequent detailed incident report within 90 days to avoid penalty: Refer to the Directive PNG014 to ensure you have the required information and documentation available.
-Log in to IRIS and complete the detailed incident report within 90 days to avoid penalty: Refer to the Directive PNG014 to ensure you have the detailed incident report process.
+2. Log in to IRIS and complete the detailed incident report process.
 Reclamation Report When the initial incident notification indicated that a reclamation report is required, you must submit the report within six months of completing the remediation of the incident.
 Refer to the Directive PNG014 to ensure you have the required information and documentation available.
-Log in to IRIS and complete the required information and alocumentation available.
 Provide representatives to the site of the incident, as required.
 Provide consultation regarding emergency response levels, decisions, activities.
 Directly alert other provincial agencies and responders